Uniden R8 Review: The New King of Radar Detectors

 Speaking of firmware updates, the R8 is ushering in a much improved software program, which similar to Escort, will connect to the internet and download and install both firmware and photo database updates eliminating the need to manually search out the updates online.

-For the sake of review brevity, many other features of the R8 are similar to the R7 and can be found in our in-depth review of the Uniden R7.
+For the sake of review brevity, many other features of the R8 are similar to the R7 and can be found in our in-depth Uniden R7 review.

 The bottom line is, the Uniden R8 takes the crown over all other radar detectors with both its extreme performance and great feature set.
 The R8 is the most sensitive detector we’ve ever driven with.